wiktormalyska/oth/notes/Index.md

 This is an obsidian note, it can link to other notes via wikilinks (see: [[Configuration is bloat]] and [[It handles subdirectories]])

-Check also [[subdir with spaces/File with spaces]] to see how it handles spaces in filenames.
+Check [[subdir with spaces/File wIth spaces]] to see how it handles spaces in filenames.\
+(don't make sub dirs that has - in its name)

+Check also [[Subdir wItH bIgLeTtErS/File wITh bigLettErS]] to see that now subdirectories can have big letters

 We can do code highlighting